Light a Penny Candle: Development

 Binchy began writing short stories in the 1970s.
 Her first two collections, Victoria Line and Central Line, were moderate successes, selling 5,000 and 4,000 copies respectively.
-Binchy wrote Light a Penny Candle, her first novel, at the urging of her agent, who recommended that she choose as a topic that was familiar to her.
+She wrote Light a Penny Candle, her first novel, at the urging of her agent, who recommended that she choose as a topic that was familiar to her.
 According to Binchy, this was "the differences between the Irish and the English", as she was then living in London and working as a journalist for The Irish Times.
 She worked on the novel in "5000-word bursts" over a series of 40 weekends in 1981, producing a 240,000-word manuscript.

 Binchy's agent typed the manuscript herself and sold it to Rosemary Cheetham, the fiction editor at MacDonalds Publishers, for £5,000.
 After Cheetham moved to the Century publishing company, Binchy paid back the MacDonalds advance and also moved to Century.
 Light a Penny Candle was Century's first title.

 Though the editor asked her to add some explicit sex scenes to the novel, Binchy refused, "not from reasons of prudishness, but because, she said, she liked to write from experience or observation, and quite frankly, her sexual experience wasn't very exotic, and she felt sure she'd be bound to get the logistics wrong if she tried to make it all up".
 After the novel became a best-seller without explicit sex scenes, any suggestion to "hot up" the material in future books was a non-starter.
 Binchy's discreet references to sexual activity in this and later novels were said to be appreciated by her American readers.
 She also refrained from printing blasphemy.
 Binchy once explained that the outburst "Jesus, Mary and Joseph!" was not a swear term but "a common Irish expression and not intended disrespectfully".